 Goddard is a member of AASHE, the ACUPCC, and the EPA Green Power Partnership, and a supporter of 350VT.

-Goddard is also member of the Planetary Heath Alliance, a consortium of universities, NGOs and other partners hosted by the Harvard School of Public Health and the Harvard Center for the Environment.
+Goddard is also a member of the Planetary Heath Alliance, a consortium of universities, NGOs and other partners hosted by the Harvard School of Public Health and the Harvard Center for the Environment.
 Planetary health is a field focused on understanding and addressing the human health impacts of accelerating human caused disruptions of natural systems, and on promoting environmental stewardship.